probablykabari/dm-is-friendly/README.markdown

 ## Installation ##

-Probably make sure you can use github gems first.
+Probably make sure you can use gemcutter gems first.

-$ sudo gem install kabari-dm-is-friendly.
+    $ [sudo] gem install dm-is-friendly.

 Create a file for the friendship (or whatever you want to call it) class.
 An example is below.